Yitzchok Zilberstein

 Yitzchok Zilberstein (יצחק זילברשטיין, also spelled Silberstein) (born 1934) is a prominent Orthodox rabbi, posek (Jewish legal authority) and expert in medical ethics.
 He is the av beis din of the Ramat Elchanan neighborhood of Bnei Brak, the Rosh Kollel of Kollel Bais David in Holon, and the Rav of Mayanei Hayeshua Medical Center in Bnei Brak.
-His opinion is frequently sought and quoted on all matters of halakha for the Israeli Lithuanian yeshiva community.
+His opinion is frequently sought and quoted on all matters of halakha for the Israeli Litvak yeshiva community.

 Biography

 Zilberstein was born in Bendin, Poland to Rabbi Dovid Yosef and Rachel Zilberstein.
 The family emigrated to Palestine while he was a young boy, and he studied in the Etz Chaim Yeshiva in Jerusalem under Rabbi Aryeh Levin.
 In his teen years Zilberstein studied in the Slabodka yeshiva in Bnei Brak, where he became a student of Rabbi Yehezkel Abramsky, who gave him rabbinic ordination.

-He married Aliza Shoshana Eliashiv (1936–1999), a daughter of Rabbi Yosef Shalom Eliashiv and granddaughter of Rabbi Aryeh Levin.
+He married Aliza Shoshana Elyashiv (1936–1999), a daughter of Rabbi Yosef Shalom Elyashiv and granddaughter of Rabbi Aryeh Levin.
 She assumed full responsibility for the material management of her household and encouraged him to continue studying Torah.
-They began their married life in Bnei Brak, where Zilberstein studied in the kollel attached to his alma mater and received another rabbinic ordination by the leading posek of Bnei Brak, Rabbi Shmuel Wosner.
+They began their married life in Bnei Brak, where Zilberstein studied in the kollel attached to the Slabodka yeshiva and received another rabbinic ordination by the leading posek of Bnei Brak, Rabbi Shmuel Wosner.
 Subsequently, Zilberstein moved his family to Switzerland, where he served as a rosh mesivta and maggid shiur in the Yeshiva of Lucerne for several years.

 Upon their return to Israel, Zilberstein headed the Bais David Institutions in Holon, a largely secular city where he exerted a great influence over the entire community through his shiurim (Torah lectures), including a monthly shiur which he gave to religious and secular doctors on the topic of healing and halacha.
 In 1981 he was appointed Rav and av beis din of the Ramat Elchanan neighborhood of Bnei Brak.